310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa… So you even respect Morisawa-senpai, Sengoku-kun…?
-You haven't lost any respect for him after all of that…?
+Ehh~… So you even respect Morisawa-senpai, Sengoku-kun…?
+I don't see what anyone could find respectable about him this time around, though…?

-Seriously… so what if you’re scared of ghosts…
+Like, seriously… so *what* if you’re scared of ghosts…

 If you just told us about it faster, we could’ve avoided being worried over nothing… We would’ve just thought, *“Wait, that’s it?”*, laughed it off, and called it a day…
 {% endbubble %}